 Frequently Asked Questions

 Legislative Effectiveness Scores are normalized to be an average of “1” within each Congress.
-That said, the scores exhibit significant variance within and across Congresses, ranging from a low of “0” for those Representatives who didn’t introduce any bills in a given Congress, to a high of 18.7, for Representative Charles Rangel (D-NY) in the 110th Congress (2007-2008).
-In the Senate, scores range from a low of “0” for those Senators who didn’t introduce any bills in a given Congress, to a high of 10.2 for Senator Howard Cannon (D-NV) in the 96th Congress (1979-1980).
+That said, the scores exhibit significant variance within and across Congresses, ranging from a low of “0” for those Representatives who did not introduce any bills in a given Congress, to a high of 18.7, for Representative Charles Rangel (D-NY) in the 110th Congress (2007-2008).
+In the Senate, scores range from a low of “0” for those Senators who did not introduce any bills in a given Congress, to a high of 10.2 for Senator Howard Cannon (D-NV) in the 96th Congress (1979-1980).

-In undertaking the Legislative Effectiveness Project, we are most interested in understanding why some legislators are more effective than others at advancing bills that have substantive consequences for changes in policy.
+We are interested in understanding why some legislators are more effective than others at advancing bills that have substantive consequences for changes in policy.
 While other legislative vehicles have the potential for facilitating substantial changes to public policy in the United States (in particular, House Joint Resolutions that engage proposed constitutional amendments), most resolutions are largely symbolic in substance, and have no de jure force of law.
-Hence, we disregard all legislative vehicles that cannot lead to a direct change in U.S. Code if signed by the President.
+We disregard all legislative vehicles that cannot lead to a direct change in U.S. Code if signed by the President.

 No. The Legislative Effectiveness Score is constructed to measure how successful a given Representative or Senator is at moving his or her own legislative agenda items (meaning, the bills that he/she sponsors) through different stages of the legislative process, where each of those bills are also coded for relative substantive significance.
 Hence, it only captures how successful (i.e., effective) a Representative or Senator is at moving bills that she has sponsored forward in the legislative process.
 Any success that a Representative or Senator might have in slowing down, or stopping, the progression of others’ bills through the legislative process is therefore not captured by the measure.